🛠 Create Your Own - Contract Renewal Review Workflow

 - Internal Owners: used by Gatekeeper to assign the appropriate stakeholders and decision makers throughout the workflow.

-To do this manually:
+To populate fields manually:

-- From the navigation menu, click Contracts.
+- From the navigation menu, expand the Vault and click Contracts.

 - Expand the 3 dots on the relevant contract, then select Edit.

-- From the Contract Dates section, populate the key dates then click Save & Next.
+- From the Contract Dates section, populate the key dates, then click Save & Next.

 - From the Owners section, select the relevant user as the internal owner, then click Save & Exit.